affanfals/affanfals.github.io/README.md

 For installation see [www.affanfals.github.io](https://affanfals.github.io/)

 ### Feature Highlights
-I make a bot stats&control in main window and add feedmode function.
+I made a bot stats&control in main window and add feedmode function.
 If "feedmode" unchecked, only bots that near Usercell will react & follow the mouse. if "feedmode" Checked, all bots will follow the mouse.

 For more features details see [www.legendmod.ml](https://legendmod.ml).